Gluten Free Donut Holes (Baked)

 Thanks for sharing this recipe!

-These yummy gluten free donut holes, covered in sweet glaze, are perfect for breakfast and dessert.
-They’re baked, instead of fried, which means they’re super easy to make.
+These yummy Gluten Free Donut Holes, covered in sweet glaze, are perfect for breakfast and dessert.
+They're made without yeast and baked, instead of fried, which means they're super easy to make.

-Overhead view of gluten free donut holes stacked on a white plate.
+A stack of glazed gluten free donut holes on a white plate.

 Prior to going gluten free, I would indulge in a donut from time to time.
 They weren't something I craved every week, but I did enjoy them several times a year.

-However, now that regular donuts are off-limits for me, I’m really starting to miss them.
-It’s funny how much you can want something when it’s no longer an option.
-I knew I had to find a way to enjoy donuts again. 😊
+It's amazing how much you can miss something when you can't have it anymore.
+I knew I had to find a way to enjoy donuts and donut holes again.

-I’m not big on frying foods, but baking is right up my alley.
-Starting off with donuts seemed like a big step, so I decided to give gluten free donut holes a try.
-Plus, I have a mini muffin pan, but don’t yet have a donut pan.
+I'm not big on frying foods, but baking is right up my alley.
+Plus, I have a mini muffin pan that works great for this recipe.

 Did you know that donut holes originally were made from the dough cut out of the middle of a donut?
 Using up all the dough meant a lot less waste.
 Luckily, we can now make just the donut holes and skip the rest of the donut.